tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/常见问题/一般性问题_intl.md

 ### What specific functions does GME offer?
-GME supports voice chat, offline voice messaging and speech-to-text.
+GME supports voice chat, offline voice messaging and speech-to-text conversion.

 ### What are the applicable gaming scenarios of GME?